Enjoying our puzzle hints?

 FORD

-Why it's tricky: can be confused with the car manufacturer
+Why it's tricky: can also refer to the car manufacturer

 Connections #1068 explained